MicrosoftLearning/PL-600-Power-Platform-Solution-Architect/PL600/exercise2.md

 ## 6. Incident Prioritization
 - **AI Builder (Power Platform)**: Use machine learning models to prioritize incidents automatically based on predefined rules.
+- **BMC Remedy Tool**: Use this platform to prioritize incidents based on some SLAs and policies from business.

 ## 7. Field Technician Scheduling
 - **Dynamics 365 Field Service**: Manage technician schedules, optimize routing, and dispatch efficiently.